June 5, 2026

 What does a Reality View of a vendor look like?

-None of these are visible in a SOC 2 report.
-All of them are visible to attackers using free tools.
+None of this appears in a SOC 2 report.
+All of it is visible to attackers using free tools.

 How does Elasticito close the compliance-versus-security gap?

 Elasticito runs Third-Party Risk Management as continuous threat modelling, not annual paperwork.
-Using Black Kite’s continuous cyber risk ratings, the platform monitors every vendor against the six signals above every day, then maps each vendor’s posture to the attack paths that reach your data.
-The certifications stay where they belong, as a procurement floor.
-Your team acts on the live signal.
+Using Black Kite’s continuous cyber risk ratings, it watches every vendor against those signals daily, then maps each one’s posture to the attack paths that reach your data.
+Certifications stay where they belong, as a procurement floor.
+Your team acts on the live signal instead of the annual one.

 FAQ